lupingyugroup/Yu-s-Research-Group/content/research/_index.md

 ---
 <body>

-<font size=10><b>Polymer Chemistry</b></font>
+<font size="10"><b>Polymer Chemistry</b></font>

-We are especially interested in exploring reactions that require mild reaction conditions for syntheses of functional polymers and materials.
+We are especially interested in exploring reactions that require mild reaction conditions for syntheses of functional polymers and materials.<br>

   1. Palladium-mediated coupling reactions (The Heck reaction, the Stille coupling reaction) for polycondensation;